hard-nett/docs/docs/validators/nodes/prerequisites.md

 title: 1. prerequisites
 sidebar_position: 1
 ---
 This guide explains what the requirements are to install and run an Terp Network full node.

-## Hardware requirements:
-The following hardware requirements are expected:

-- x86-64 (amd64) multi-core CPU (AMD / Intel)
-- 16GB RAM
-- 1TB NVMe SSD Storage
-- 100Mbps bi-directional Internet connection
+We assume that you are on a linux distrubtion with atleast 100GB of storage, 1 CPU, and 16GB of RAM.

+To quickly spin up a linux testing environment, Digital Ocean or Gitpod are two options available.

 ## Install prerequisites
 ```bash